The Balanced Three-Role Model

 platform expertise

-They fly the aircraft — but they do not define the mission, enforce readiness, protect scope boundaries, or govern enterprise‑level decisions.
+They deliver the system, but they do not define the mission, enforce readiness, protect scope boundaries, or govern enterprise decisions.
+And they should not.

 -